sihaotan4/portfolio/README.md

 In my previous role at an economic government agency, I accumulated 3+ years of experience engaging C-level executives on industry business projects and economic strategy.

 As a data scientist, my area of interest is in forecasting input prices in our economy.
 Singapore is an open economy and most economic inputs are imported.
-Planning ahead is a key challenge for many businesses engaged in production and that is where forecasting comes in as an essential step in strategic decision making.
+Planning ahead is a key challenge for many businesses engaged in production.

 Find me on [LinkedIn](https://www.linkedin.com/in/sihaotan/) to connect, chat or collaborate.